ihni/movie-system/README.md

 # Movie Reservation System with Data Structures and Algorithms

 This project is a movie reservation system that incorporates various data structures and algorithms to handle functionality such as seat reservation, movie showtimes, and user management.
-It demonstrates the use of data structures like lists, dictionaries, and custom implementations of sorting and searching algorithms.

 ## Features